Alexandre Carrier: Professional

 Carrier was assigned to begin the 2016–17 season in the American Hockey League (AHL) with the Predators' top affiliate, the Milwaukee Admirals.
 Leading the Admirals' defence core in scoring which earned him selection to the 2017 AHL All-Star Game, he received his first NHL recall on January 13.
 Carrier made his NHL debut in a 1–0 loss to the Vancouver Canucks on January 21.
 After two scoreless games with Nashville, he was returned to the Admirals for the remainder of the AHL season.
 He was named as an alternate captain for Milwaukee in advance of the 2019–20 season.

 Following the completion of his entry-level contract, Carrier agreed to a three-year extension with the Predators organization in April 2020.
 His first career NHL goal came amidst the pandemic-shortened season in the third period of a 6-3 loss versus the Tampa Bay Lightning on March 13, 2021.
 He likewise made his Stanley Cup playoffs debut during the Predators' 2021 first-round series against the Carolina Hurricanes, collecting two assists across six games played.

 Securing a full-time roster spot with Nashville ahead of the 2021–22 season, Carrier registered 30 points through 77 games and was named to the annual NHL All-Rookie Team.
 Injuries plagued his 2022–23 production whereas he would be sidelined following a fight with Winnipeg Jets' forward Logan Stanley in a game on January 24, only to suffer a season-ending collarbone fracture upon his return.
 Despite these setbacks, the Predators opted to re-sign Carrier to a one-year extension on July 1.

 In advance of the 2024–25 season, Carrier signed a new three-year, $11.25 million extension with the Predators on July 1, 2024.
 Prior to the annual holiday roster freeze, he was traded to the Montreal Canadiens in exchange for fellow defenceman Justin Barron on December 18.
 Carrier immediately joined the team on the road, making his Canadiens debut at Little Caesars Arena two days later versus the Detroit Red Wings.
 He registered his first franchise point in a 5–1 win over the Red Wings on December 21.

+Over the course of the 2025–26 season, Carrier recorded his 100th career NHL point on January 12, 2026.
+Scoring twice in the span of 20 seconds, he tied Bert Corbeau for the second-fastest consecutive goals during a game by a Canadiens defenceman in franchise history, trailing only Larry Robinson (19 seconds).